Let’s set up the Math Center! Little learners need many opportunities to explore, manipulate, represent, and learn various math concepts and skills.

 There are some math materials that every classroom should have.
-Now I am not saying that all of these items should all be on your shelf at the same time.
-Plan and rotate the items in your center based on student need and learning theme.
+Now I am not saying that all of these items should be on your shelf at the same time.
+Plan and rotate the items in your center based on student needs and learning theme.
 Every week I plan and put out one or two new items in each center in my classroom.
-And every time I put out something new, something else gets taken out of the center.
+Every time I put out something new, something else gets taken out of the center.

 Ice cube trays and cupcake pans are AMAZING for math exploration.
 Students can sort, count, match, and create patterns in the trays.
 I love having colorful pom poms (and tweezers to sneak in some fine motor) for students to use with cupcake pans, magnet numbers, and ice cube trays.
 The cupcake pans and pom poms are from the Dollar Tree.
 The tweezers are called Gator Tweezers.

 The cupcake number pan circles are from my Sweets Centers pack.

 Puzzles are another Math center staple.
 Foam puzzles, wood puzzles, and floor puzzles are fun to add to your Math center to help your students develop Spatial sense concepts and skills.

 Add sorting boards or trays to use with fun manipulatives like the buttons above.
 This board is just a white piece of paper I drew a grid on and laminated.
 Food serving trays (like veggie trays and fruits trays) are fun to sort in too.
 You can find a ton of fun colorful trays at the Dollar Tree.

 You can never have enough fun Math games for your Math center.
 You can use a store bought game like Popcorn Count Em’ or you can make your own Math games.
 I made this Pets Roll, Add, and Build Game when we were doing a pet theme.
 It’s is my Pets Math and Literacy pack.